How Much Does It Cost To Start A Food Truck? – Breakdown Of Food Truck Startup Costs

-Before buying a food truck, there’s one thing that you should ensure.
-(The precaution that we’re going to tell you about applies to both used and new vehicles.)
+Before buying a food truck, there’s one thing that you should ensure:

 This can be a big issue for the business owner.
 Obtaining the required permits and licenses can be both expensive and time-consuming.

-According to a survey of 288 food truck owners conducted by the U.S. Chamber of Commerce Foundation, the average entrepreneur needs to “complete 45 separate government-mandated procedures over the course of 37 business days, and spend $28,276 on permits, licenses, and ongoing legal compliance.”
+According to the Food Truck Nation Report, the average entrepreneur needs to “complete 45 separate government-mandated procedures over the course of 37 business days, and spend $28,276 on permits, licenses, and ongoing legal compliance.”

 Here’s a representative list of the permissions you need to obtain.
 Of course, regulations will vary from one state to another and even between different cities.